-Here is a QUICK CALCULATION GUIDE based on circumstances that can adjust the size of the unit you’ll need:
+Here is a Quick Calculation Guide based on circumstances that can adjust the size of the unit you’ll need:

 More Air Conditioner Features

-Air Conditioner FAQs
+Air Conditioner FAQs:

 What is the correct capacity?

 The cooling capacity of an air conditioner is measured in British Thermal Units.
-BTUs are the best indicator of the size air conditioner you will need – the larger the area you want to cool, the more BTUs required.
+BTUs are the best indicator of the size of air conditioner you will need – the larger the area you want to cool, the more BTUs are required.
 Room air conditioners range from 5,000 to 24,000 BTUs.
 Bigger isn’t always better – a unit that’s too small for your room won’t cool enough, and one that’s too large may not be able to remove enough humidity to keep the room comfortable.
-As the BTU rating gets higher, so does the size, weight and cost of the air conditioner.
+As the BTU rating gets higher, so does the size, weight, and cost of the air conditioner.

 What is the difference between manual and electronic controls?

 Manual controls will have a knob where you set the temperature to low, medium, or high.
 Electronic controls have a touchpad and a digital display which allows you to set the unit to a specific temperature.
-The unit has to have electronic controls for use of a remote control.
+The unit has to have electronic controls for use of remote control.

 When a unit says that there is electric heat there is a heat strip in the unit that uses the fan to distribute the heat.
 Electric heat is meant to subsidize an existing heat source.
-A heat pump function is similar to an air conditioner, however, instead of cooling the air like it would in the summer it heats the air and redistributes it into the room.
+A heat pump function is similar to an air conditioner, however, instead of cooling the air as it would in the summer it heats the air and redistributes it into the room.
 It often will not work when it is colder than 40 degrees (except some PTAC and Ductless Splits) outside, but some units have electric heat backup.
 If heat is very important to you a PTAC or Ductless Split unit could be your best choice.
 Please look at the air conditioner description or call us at 1-800-570-3355 to talk with an air conditioning expert.

 What does Energy Star mean?

-Energy star is a government backed program that tests products energy efficiency.
+Energy Star is a government-backed program that tests products' energy efficiency.
 Products that meet strict energy efficiency requirements determined by the EPA and the US Department of Energy are labeled as Energy Star.